-Even if all the stamps had been sold, the total money raised would have fallen far short of the more than $10 billion the games eventually cost.
+The federal government committed to funding the 1976 Olympics through the sale of semi-postals plus other collectibles, including coins; however, even if all of the hundreds of millions of stamps sold, the total amount raised would’ve fallen short of the more than $10 billion the event eventually cost.

-In 1996, a new stamp was issued to support ABC Canada’s family literacy programs (SC #B12).
+Then, in 1996, a new semi-postal was issued to support ABC Canada’s family literacy programs.

-In 2007 Moya Greene, then president of Canada Post, rolled out a new series of semi-postals issued to support mental health programs.
-Rather than select a specific charity, the Canada Post Foundation for Mental Health was created.
+About a decade later, Moya Greene, then president of Canada Post, rolled out a new series of semi-postals issued to support the newly created Canada Post Foundation for Mental Health.

-In 2012 the program was changed to support a new foundation, the Canada Post Community Foundation.
-Semi-postal stamps continue to be a significant portion of its funding.
+In 2012, the program was changed to support another new foundation, the Canada Post Community Foundation.

-Production of the stamps has been low, starting at 10 million and dropping to a 10th of that in recent years.
+Production of Canada’s modern semi-postals has been low – starting at 10 million in 2012 and dropping to about a 10th of that amount in recent years.